Vonfry/dotfiles/readme.md

 - [ ] ~~Fedora :: stop maintaining, old files by checking tag but I forget which one is.~~

+NixOS and Gentoo are good linux distributions, we can control a lot of things in our system.
+I'm mainly using **NixOS** now, which isn't only a system but also a kind of thinking.
+Further more, Nix is a awesome building tool.

+Fedora/debain is simple for servers or public/share machines.

 ## command-line

 - [x] ~~zsh~~